Huge Changes May Be Coming to Florida Auto Insurance Laws

-For nearly 50 years Florida’s auto insurance laws have included “no-fault” coverage, but if new legislation is passed by the house and signed by Gov. Ron DeSantis, no-fault will be no more.
+Florida’s auto insurance laws have included “no-fault” coverage for nearly 50 years.
+But, if the house passes this new legislation and Gov. Ron DeSantis signs it, then no-fault will be no more.
 You can read more about what no-fault and PIP laws are here.

-Florida is currently one of only twelve states with no-fault laws and is one of only two states that currently does not require any bodily injury liability coverage (NerdWallet).
-This change is a hotly debated issue with insurance companies on one side, attorneys on another, and consumers left unsure what this change could mean.
+Florida is one of twelve states with no-fault laws.
+Also, it is one of two states that does not require any bodily injury liability coverage (NerdWallet).
+This change is a debated issue with insurance companies on one side and attorneys on another.
+All the while, this leaves consumers unsure what this change means.
 We are going to break it down from a personal injury attorney’s perspective.

 What is exactly changing in Florida’s Auto Insurance Laws?

-If the current bill that the Florida Senate has passed is also passed by the House and signed by the Governor here are the changes you can expect:
+If the current bill, Senate Bill 54, that the Florida Senate and House have passed is signed by the Governor here are the changes you can expect:

-- Florida would still require $10,000 in property damage coverage, there is no change here.
+- Florida would still require $10,000 in property damage coverage

-- Florida’s “Personal Injury Protection” or “No-fault” minimum coverage requirement that pays out regardless of if the insured person caused an accident would be cut from a $10,000 requirement to a $5,000 requirement to carry what is known as Medical Payments.
+- Florida’s “Personal Injury Protection” or “No-fault” minimum coverage requirement that pays out regardless of if the insured person caused an accident would be cut from a $10,000 requirement to $5,000 optional add-on to carry what is known as Medical Payments

-What Mike thinks of this: With this new requirement of $5,000 in med pay, we believe there is not an 80% maximum limit that PIP currently has and the $5,000 will cover 100% of the first $5,000 in medical bills.
-So why is this in the bill, according to Mike it is because there had to be a compromise with the lobbyists representing chiropractors, medical providers, and hospitals, as they wanted some type of coverage that would pay them following an accident.
-If there is no way to pay these providers through car insurance coverage upfront, and the client did not have health insurance, then they could not ensure they would get paid.
+What Mike thinks of this: With this new optional $5,000 in med pay, there is not an 80% maximum limit that PIP currently has and the $5,000 will cover 100% of the first $5,000 in medical bills, if purchased.
+So why is this in the bill?
+According to Mike, it is because there had to be a compromise with the lobbyists representing chiropractors, medical providers, and hospitals.
+This is because they wanted some type of coverage that would pay them following an accident.
+If there is no way to pay these providers through car insurance coverage upfront, then they could not ensure they will receive payment.
+The same goes for if the client does not have health insurance.

-Does this protect you as a consumer?
-This provision only protects those without health insurance.
-If you do have health insurance, you will still be required to carry this coverage although it is not needed.
-While this may not help everyone, it will help several Floridians who do not carry medical insurance to get care after an accident and it appeases the lobbyists enough to get this important first step passed.
+This provision only protects those without health insurance, which is why it is optional.
+If you do have health insurance.
+While this may not help everyone, it will help several Floridians who do not carry medical insurance.
+Also, it appeases the lobbyists enough to pass this important first step.

-- Every Florida motorist would be required to carry a minimum level of $25,000 per injury or death of one person and a total of $50,000 per accident occurrence in bodily injury coverage.
+- A minimum level of $25,000 per injury or death of one person

 Those against the bill have a few different arguments for keeping the no-fault law.
 They argue that the percentage of Floridians who do not carry any insurance will increase because those that do carry the minimum will not be able to afford the new minimum insurance.

-Representative Erin Grall stated, the problem with the current system perfectly saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”
+Representative Erin Grall states the problem with the current system by saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”

 This is the biggest injustice of the no-fault system.
-PIP was the only reason for the “permanent injury” rule, so now with this new legislation, the need to prove that is gone.
-Now our clients will be able to be compensated for that pain and suffering that occurred for let’s say a year, or two instead of receiving nothing.
+PIP was the only reason for the “permanent injury” rule.
+So, this new legislation does away with the need to prove injury.
+Now our clients will be able to receive compensation for their pain and suffering instead of getting nothing.

 Takeaways From this Potential Change to Florida’s Car Insurance Laws

 This potential change to Florida’s auto insurance system will be a big change.
-However, we believe that its benefits are worth it, as more people who injured due to another’s negligence will be able to get the compensation that they deserve from the person that actually caused their injuries.
-If you want to learn more about this or have unfortunately been injured in a car accident in the Tampa, Spring Hill, or Wesley Chapel area, please give us a call at 813-915-1110 for a free consultation.
+But, the benefits are worth it, as more people who are injured due to another’s negligence will be able to get compensation.
+To learn more, contact us online or call us at 813-915-1110 to speak to an attorney.
+Likewise, if you’re injured in a car accident in the Tampa, Spring Hill, or Wesley Chapel area, then contact us for a free consultation.